pshchegol1/Employee_Manager_Login_Registration/README.md

 Forms will not allow you to submit empty data.

-In the **Login page** if you will try to enter unrelevant information, the **express validator** will display an array of errors on different page.
+On the **Login** page, if you will try to enter irrelevant information, the **express validator** will display an array of errors on a different page.

 If you enter the correct email but incorrect password, you will get an error message that will say : *password doesn't seem to be correct*